Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Experimental Procedures and Setups

-The predefined representation divisions of semantic classes used in both CCM and HCCM come from the data annotation of the VoxCeleb 1 test set~\cite{nagrani2017voxceleb}.
-In the VoxCeleb 1 test set, all utterances and their corresponding representations can be divided into groups of 40 identity-related individual classes, 2 gender-related individual classes, and 12 nationality-related individual classes.
-The CCM method uses predefined representation divisions of 54 (i.e. $40+2+12$) individual classes for evaluating hierarchical clustering results.
-In HCCM, the predefined representation divisions of and-logic-based conjunctive semantic classes are constructed by intersecting the representation divisions of 2 gender-related individual classes with those of 12 nationality-related individual classes.
-The HCCM uses predefined representation divisions of 78 semantic classes (i.e. 54 individual classes and 24 conjunctive classes) for interpreting the hierarchical clustering outcome of the highest CCM evaluation quality.
-Lastly, HCCM method uses the L-score metric to quantify the matching degree, whereas the CCM method uses both L-score and F-score metrics.
+The predefined representation divisions used in both CCM and HCCM are derived from the data annotations of the VoxCeleb1 test set~\cite{nagrani2017voxceleb}, in which all utterances and their corresponding representations can be divided into 40 identity-related, 2 gender-related, and 12 nationality-related individual semantic classes.
+Additionally, 24 conjunctive semantic classes are constructed by intersecting the predefined representation divisions of the 2 gender-related individual classes with those of the 12 nationality-related individual classes, yielding a total of $40 + 2 + 12 + 24 = 78$ predefined representation divisions.
+For HCCM, all 78 predefined representation divisions are directly used jointly for pairwise matching.
+For CCM, predefined representation divisions of each attribute type are separately used to evaluate the outcomes of SLINK and HDBSCAN, with no consideration of whether these representation divisions are individual or conjunctive as categorised in HCCM; for example, predefined representation divisions related to gender, including both individual and conjunctive gender-related classes, are used together to evaluate gender-related alignment.
+Lastly, the matching degree of each cluster-class pair in HCCM is quantified using the L-score metric, whereas the overall matching degree in CCM is quantified using both the F-score and L-score metrics.

-\textbf{Dendrogram visualisation}: The hierarchical clustering outcome provided by the algorithm achieving the optimal CCM evaluation score is visualised as a dendrogram using the code provided by McInnes et al.~\cite{mcinnes2017hdbscan}, and the best-matched cluster-class pairs yielded by the HCCM method with an L-score-based matching degree of at least 0.25 are manually annotated on this dendrogram.
+\textbf{Dendrogram visualisation}: The dendrogram visualisation is performed as the last procedure, as shown in Fig.~\ref{fig:EXP_procedure}.
+In particular, we visualise the inner hierarchical clustering phenomenon achieving the highest CCM evaluation score as a dendrogram using the code provided by McInnes et al.~\cite{mcinnes2017hdbscan}, and the best-matched cluster-class pairs yielded by HCCM with L-score-based matching degrees of at least $0.25$ are empirically selected and manually annotated on this dendrogram.